 Step 3: Use cleansers

 If you’ve let your growler sit for a while before you rinsed it, then you’ll want to use a cleanser to clean it out.
 Don’t use anything that is fay or oil-based because those products make it harder to rinse out the growler completely, possibly leaving residue behind on the walls.
 This might even ruin your next fill.
-Homebrew cleansers are great for cleaning your stainless steel growler.
+Use a cleaning powder, such as the DrinkTanks Tank Powder – which is an all-natural powder that was specially formulated to remove all leftover residue and odor from previous fills and renew stainless steel growlers to their original glory.
+Sprinkle in the amount specified in the directions, fill your growler with hot water, and stir until the powder is completely dissolved.
+Let the filled growler sit for 15 minutes before moving on to your next step.
+(Seems like a good time to enjoy a cold one while you’re waiting for your timer to go off!)

 Step 4: Use a brush

 Next, use a brush to give your growler a good scrub.
-Your carboy brush will work really well here too.
-Just make sure you don’t use a brush with metal wires for cleaning your growler because it might damage the container.
+Make sure you don’t use a brush with metal wires for cleaning your growler because it might damage the container.
 This is more of a concern with glass or ceramic growlers, but stainless steel growlers can still get damaged over time.
+A brush like DrinkTanks Tank Brush is perfect for cleaning any stainless steel growler.
+Its extra-dense sisal bristles are scratch-resistant and full coverage and the extra-long 18″ handle ensures you’ll get every inch of your growler clean, no matter the size.
+Take care not to scratch the sealing ring inside the cap.
+Use cold water for this step.

 Step 5: Let it air dry

 Next, let your growler air dry upside down.
-Lean it again the wall at an angle so the water can drip out.
-If you try cleaning it with a towel, you will most likely leave small fibers behind, affecting the overall quality of your next fill.
+Lean it against the wall at an angle so the water can drip out.
+Do NOT try and dry it with a towel.
+If you try drying it with a towel, you will most likely leave small fibers behind, affecting the overall quality of your next fill.

 Step 6: Leave the cap off